Mljet: History

-Mljet is mentioned around 950 by the Byzantine Emperor Constantine VII Porphyrogenitos in his Of Ruling an Empire as one of the islands held by the Narentines.
+Mljet is mentioned around 950 by the Byzantine Emperor Constantine VII Porphyrogenitos in his De Administrando Imperio as one of the islands held by the Narentines.
 The island was often a controversy of ownership between them and Zachlumia.
 Ancient Greeks called the island "Melita" or "honey" which over the centuries evolved to become the Slavic name, Mljet ([mʎɛt]).

-Mljet has been regarded as the "Melita" on which Saint Paul was shipwrecked (Acts of the Apostles 27:39–28:11), this view being first expounded in the 10th century, by Eastern Roman Emperor Constantine Porphyrogenitus.
-Saint Paul's shipwreck is generally placed on the Mediterranean island of Malta.
+Mljet has been regarded as the "Melita" on which Paul the Apostle was shipwrecked (Acts of the Apostles 27:39–28:11), this view being first expounded in the 10th century, by Eastern Roman Emperor Constantine Porphyrogenitus.
+Paul's shipwreck is generally placed on the Mediterranean island of Malta.
 Mljet and Malta had the same name in the Greek and Roman sources; the mention of a viper in Acts 28:3–5 was thought to be in favour of Mljet (there are snakes on both Mljet and Malta but only the former is home to a venomous snake).
-A harbour named after the Saint exists on both islands.
+A harbour named after the Apostle exists on both islands.